Quality Control

 The qc_check() method applies a single QC check to one column.
 It can return a boolean mask (for filtering) or update the TimeFrame with a new column containing the results of the QC check.
 Each QC check is configurable through parameters specific to that check - see examples below.

-Use for value thresholds or list of error codes.
+Use for value thresholds or lists of error codes.

-1. Temperature greater than or equal to 50
+Example: Temperature greater than or equal to 50:

 tf = tf.qc_check(